While forgotten baby syndrome can occur any time of year, it is particularly deadly from…

 Look at your brakes

-Brake pads are particularly susceptible to extreme thermal cycling.
-Massive temperature drops from high heat to freezing temperature can cause brake pads to wear and crack.
-Before hitting the road, take your tires off to look at your brak pads.
+Before hitting the road, take your tires off to look at your brake pads.
 Ensure your brake pads don’t have crumbling edges or heavy discoloration.
 In addition, checking your brake fluid is just as important.
-If your brake fluid degrades in any way, it can reduce braking performance and, in serious cases, complete brake failure.
+If your brake fluid degrades in any way, it can reduce braking performance and, in serious cases, lead to complete brake failure.

 Routine oil changes